astronomer/docs/learn/task-groups.md

 - Using the `TaskGroup` class to create a task group context
 - Using the `@task_group` decorator on a Python function

-In most cases, it is a matter of personal preference in which way you like to define your task groups.
-The only exception is when you want to [dynamically map](dynamic-tasks.md) over a task group, this is only possible using `@task_group`.
+In most cases, it is a matter of personal preference which method you use.
+The only exception is when you want to [dynamically map](dynamic-tasks.md) over a task group; this is only possible using `@task_group`.
 See [Airflow decorators](airflow-decorators.md) for more information on decorators and the TaskFlow API.

-The following code shows how to instantiate a simple task group using containing two sequential tasks using either method.
-You can use dependency operators (`<<` and `>>`) both in and with task groups in the same way that you can with individual tasks.
+The following code shows how to instantiate a simple task group containing two sequential tasks.
+You can use dependency operators (`<<` and `>>`) both within and between task groups in the same way that you can with individual tasks.

 <Tabs
     defaultValue="decorator"